jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-deconstructing-the-database.md

 And there are a couple of sorts.
 We sort by entity, and we sort by attribute.
-That means you get the effect of something more like a document store when you via the entity orientiation, and you get something much more like a column store when you go by the attribute orientation that keeps all the values of email next to each other.
+That means you get the effect of something more like a document store when you via the entity orientation, and you get something much more like a column store when you go by the attribute orientation that keeps all the values of email next to each other.
 So you do not have to pull whole records, and there is no notion of